Oren-H/GradeRecorder/README.md

 ## Engagement:
 Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.

+## Adictiveness
+- Users will need to stay active on the app in order to gamble on different assignemtns and students

+- Gamblers often don't like to miss out on gambling opportunities, so this would definitely pull in people who like to gamble

+- It would also attract students who don't really like gambling, because grades are quite prominent in everyones life, so it works for a wide range in users/audience

+- We could use in-app currency that users purchase with real money.
+When gambling with "fake" money, people tend to bet more or are more careless with it.
+This would drive a profit for us, and would cause for even more addiction!

 ## Competition:
 - Users can bet on who will have the highest grades by the end of each quarter, both grade/school wide, and class wide (different scopes)
 - Incentives to be the highest scorer or have the best grades (maybe like a lottery system?)